bouvdog/CfNA/README.md

 be done unit by unit (tedious for stacks of units).
 So, maybe some form of event sourcing that can played forward and backwards.

-It is desired that the state of the game (especially units) can be exported out into JSON.
+It is desired that the state of the game (especially units) can be exported out into ?

 Version one of this application will be menu driven console app.

 ## Abstractions

+### Map
+Contains
+### Sections
+Which are idenfied by Letters
+Sections contains collections of Hexes
 ### Hexes
 The hex is a fundamental concept in the game and is the basis for the terrain environemnt on which the game is played.